FixBD/Educare/readme.txt

 ### Like this plugin?

 The Educare plugin is a massive project with lot's of code to maintain.
 A major update can take weeks or months of work.
-We don't make any money from this plugin users, We glad to say that, All (PREMIUM) futures of Educare is completely free of charge!.
+We don't make any money from this plugin users, We glad to say that, All (PREMIUM) Features of Educare is completely free of charge!.
 So, no money will be required to install or update this plugin.
 Please consider helping just -

 * [Rating the plugin](https://wordpress.org/support/plugin/educare/reviews/?filter=5#new-post).
 Yours Ratings Inspired us to discover more and more features!

 ### Professional Support

-If you need professional plugin support from us, you can [visit our support page](https://github.com/fixbd/support).
+If you need professional plugin support from us, you can [visit our support page](https://wordpress.org/support/plugin/educare).

 == Installation ==

 1. Download `Educare` from the WP plugin directory.
-(For mental installation, Upload `Educare` to the `/wp-content/plugins/` directory.)
+(For manualy installation, Upload `Educare` to the `/wp-content/plugins/` directory.)
 2. Activate the plugin (Educare) through the 'Plugins' menu in WordPress.
 3. Now, you can see Educare icon appears into menu bar.
-3. Go to "Educare > Settings" for configure the plugin.
+3. Go to "Educare > Settings" for configure the plugin. or
+3. Go to "Educare > Grading Systems" for configure Result Rules.

 #### Important thing: You need to add [educare_results] shortcode into WP editor or Template for front end results system.

-More detailed instructions are included in the plugin's `readme.html` file.
+More detailed instructions are included in the plugin's `README.md` files.

 == Frequently Asked Questions ==

 ### Why was this plugin created?

 Currently, there are not any options to manage Students and Results in WordPress by default.
 I wasn't satisfied with some educational plugins available in WP plugins directory.
 Yes, some of them are good, but nothing fit what I had in mind perfectly.
-And all of this requred a lot of money to use there premium futures.
+And all of this requred a lot of money to use there premium Features.

 So, I just built something I actually enjoyed using and use lots of premium fetuses without any charge!.

+### What is Result Rules Features?

+Using this feature you (admin) can add, modify, manage or automatically calculate any type of result based on your country or demand.
+Eg: India, Bangladesh or US result GPA (CGPA) and calculation methods/rules are different.
+If you manage results for Indian students, you can add Indian grading system or rules.
+Also, you can add Bangladesh or US grading system in the same way.

+We know, it's a bit difficult.
+Please share your experience while using these features to improve Educare.

 ### How do I use it?

 Most things should be fairly straightforward, but we've included an in-depth guide in the plugin download.
 It's a file called `readme.md` in the plugin folder.

-You can also [view the readme](https://github.com/fixbd/educare/guide/readme.md) online.
+You can also [view the readme](https://github.com/FixBD/Educare/blob/FixBD/README.md) online.

 ### Minimum PHP requirements.

-Current Educare requires PHP 4.4+
+Current version of Educare requires PHP 4.4+
+And Wordpress 3.8

 ### Help!
 All Results status failed !

-Please read the documentation for the plugin before actually using it, You need to add all Subject first.
+Please read the documentation for the plugin before actually using it, You need to add all Class, Subject and configure Grading System first.
 Then, add students results

 == Screenshots ==

 1. Front end search results
-2. Front end results table
+2. Results table (Details)
-3. View Results
+3. Results table (Grade sheet)
-4. Add results
+4. Print or save results
+5. View Results
+6. Add Results
-5. Import results
+7. Import Results
-6. Update Results
+8. Update Results
+9. Grading Systems
-7. Educare Settings
+10. Educare Settings
-8. Add Contents
+11. Add Contents
-9. Add Extra Fields
+12. Add Extra Fields

 == Changelog ==

+= 1.2.0 =

+= Improve Core Features =

+* Added result rules feature
+* Now admin can add or change his own grading system
+* Reg no and roll no name are changeable
+* and only one/both can be mandatory
+* Admin can add subject according to class
+* Removed unwanted code
+* Improve import demo
+* Fixed some bugs

+= Improve front-end =
+* Admin can add/change default (front-end) result search form
+* Improved (default) form style search
+* Improved color issues in print results

+* **Please note:** You should backup your database before updating to this new version (only for v1.0.2 or earlier users).

-The change log is located in the `changelog.md` file in the plugin folder.
-You may also [view the change log](https://github.com/fixbd/educare/guide/changelog.md) online.
+The (full) change log is located in the `changelog.md` file in the plugin folder.
+You may also [view the change log](https://github.com/FixBD/Educare/blob/FixBD/changelog.md) online.